Academic Support Center: The Mission of the Academic Support Center (ASC) is to foster learning and help

 of violations of the Daytona State Student Code of Conduct Rules published in the

-- Student Disability Services: Student Disability Services (SDS) offers support services and academic accommodations
+Counseling & Accessibility Services: Counseling & Accessibility Services (CAS) offers support services and academic accommodations

 for Daytona State students with documented disabilities.
 They comply with Section